 5. Georgetown University

-As a household-name university, Georgetown wishes to only produce professionals who will rise to the top of their field, including the Georgetown Master’s in Midwifery degree program.
-This means that it can be very hard to get enrolled in Georgetown’s certified midwife programs, but if you make the cut, and you can stick it out, you will effectively have your career made for you.
-Georgetown’s online nurse midwifery programs cover everything from the philosophy, ethics, and business of nursing to advanced health assessment, pharmacology and pathophysiology training across three on-campus intensives and one thousand plus clinical hours for the part-time program alone.
+As a household-name university, Georgetown wishes to only produce professionals who will rise to the top of their field, including the Georgetown Masters in Midwifery degree program.
+Admissions in Georgetown’s certified midwife program is competitive with such an excellent reputation.
+But, if you make the cut, and you can stick it out, you will effectively have your career made for you.
+Georgetown’s online nurse-midwifery programs cover everything from the philosophy, ethics, and nursing business.
+They also teach advanced health assessment, pharmacology, and pathophysiology.
+In addition, the training requires one thousand plus clinical hours for the part-time program alone.

 Format: Online (with 3 on-campus intensives)